aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 > talk about them here.
 >
 > Still, it's a depply interesting ~rabbit hole~ topic to dive into if you've got
 > time to dedicate to it!
-Maybe you could be the one to find better magic numbers
+Current magic numbers are [a bit wasteful](https://www.chessprogramming.org/Magic_Bitboards#Wishing_Dreams),
-> for some origin square?
+> so maybe you'll be the one to find better ones, who knows?

 So how do we use this?
 Well, similar to knights and kings, we iterate over all sliding pieces and lookup what moves they can make!